 Read this around the time Sanju came out, to try and get an idea of the sequence of events of the 1993 blasts.
 Learnt about how the case was cracked, and about Sanjay Dutt’s involvement, among other things.

 Johnny Bunko is your typical cubicle-bound employee who has no idea of what to do with life, until a fairy comes to him and gives him tips on how to think about his future.
-She gives him 6 rules to live by, of which the one I liked the most was Think strengths, not weaknesses, which is basically about improving your strengths, as opposed to working on your weaknesses, ie, be the master of one trade, as opposed to being the jack of all of them.
+She gives him 6 rules to live by; the one I liked the most was Think strengths, not weaknesses, ie, be the master of one trade, as opposed to being the jack of all.

 In fact, this one ties in with the Israeli Special Forces (SF) philosophy that was explained by Aaron Cohen in his book (the first one I read this year) - he says that in Israel, they know that each SF operator has a particular talent, and they get them to work on those, as opposed to making them all-rounders, something that happens in the US SF.

 chicken turkey.
-He figured out the gulf stream, thereby helping reduce trans-Atlantic travel times by atleast a week.
-And he came up with several aphorisms, one of which being “early to bed and early to rise makes a man …”, because of which he has the honour of being remembered by Mark Twain as follows
+He figured out the gulf stream, thereby reducing trans-Atlantic travel times by atleast a week.
+And he came up with several aphorisms, one of which was “early to bed and early to rise makes a man …”, because of which he has the honour of being remembered by Mark Twain as follows

 (Franklin) prostituted his talents to the invention of maxims and aphorisms calculated to inflict suffering upon the rising generation of all subsequent ages…boys who might otherwise have been very happy.